DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Overview

 \section{\SysName: Overview}

-\SysName is the first data-centric ML compiler for PIM architectures that \emph{co-optimizes} data rearrangement strategies with compute code optimization in a unified tuning process. \SysName supports diverse ML kernels and multiple PIM backends.
-Fig.~\ref{fig:pim-dcc-overview} presents a high-level overview of \SysName components.
-Users develop ML kernels using the \SysName API, which enables execution on target PIM backends.
+\SysName (Fig.~\ref{fig:pim-dcc-overview-abstraction}) is the first data-centric ML compiler for PIM \CamOne{systems} that \emph{co-optimizes} data rearrangement strategies \CamOne{together} with compute \CamOne{schedule} in a unified tuning process. \SysName supports diverse ML kernels and multiple PIM backends.
+Fig.~\ref{fig:pim-dcc-overview-abstraction} presents a high-level overview of \SysName components.
+Users develop ML kernels using the \SysName API \CamOne{(§\ref{sec:mechanism-interface})}, which enables execution on target PIM backends.
 At compile time, \SysName analyzes ML kernels in the model and trains its coupled predictor.
-At runtime, once input tensor dimensions are known (e.g., token counts in LLMs), \SysName uses its pre-trained coupled predictor to generate optimized schedules for all PIM-running kernels.
-The schedules orchestrate data loading to the target PIM backend, computation on PIM cores, and final output data with the appropriate layout. \SysName has four components.
+At runtime, once input tensor dimensions are known (e.g., token sizes in LLMs), \SysName uses its pre-trained predictor to \CamOne{select optimized configurations} for all PIM-running kernels. \CamOne{The end-to-end kernel configuration} orchestrates data loading to the target PIM backend, computation on PIM cores, and final output data with the appropriate layout. \SysName has \ArXiv{five} components.